This blog post will look at the following aspects of WordPress security and provide additional resources to help you secure your WordPress site.

 Even if your web hosting company runs daily backups, it is critical that you backup your WordPress website and store your backup offline.

 I speak from experience when I say that dealing with a hacked website is one of the most stressful things you can experience.
-Even if your website hosting company stores daily backups on the server, make sure you backup your own website and keep a copy of the backup locally, not on your server.
+Even if your website hosting company stores daily backups on the server, make sure you backup your own website and keep a copy of the backup locally or remotely, not on your server.

 This is important because many times your hosting company will not have a clean backup to restore due to the amount of damage done by the hacker.
 Who knows what scripts and files they may have injected?